Monkeypox outbreak: “Could have happened at a heterosexual swinger party”

 “Could also have happened at a heterosexual swinger party”

-Florian Vock from the Swiss AIDS Federation is happy about such clear statements: “There is no logical explanation why monkeypox should be due to sexual identity,” says Vock.
+Florian Vock from the Swiss AIDS Federation is happy regarding such clear statements: “There is no logical explanation why monkeypox should be due to sexual identity,” says Vock.
 It is clear that close physical contact is necessary.
 “It’s common knowledge that this happens during sex.
 However, according to the current state of knowledge, whether men or women have sex with one another does not play a role in the transmission of monkeypox.”
 The fact that there were several transmissions at events where men had sex with each other was probably just a coincidence.

 For Vock, it is important that this is communicated transparently: “People who may have been exposed to a risk must be informed.
 In this case, those are the men who had sex at those parties.
-But the outbreak could just as easily have happened at a heterosexual swingers party.”
+But the outbreak might just as easily have happened at a heterosexual swingers party.”

 “Exclusion is a driver for epidemics”